BobTheHobo/bestestGame/README.md

 <a href="https://imgur.com/mWzWQqw"><img src="https://i.imgur.com/mWzWQqw.png" title="source: imgur.com" width="500" /></a>

 These effects are not implemented and the shadow and ambient occlusion effects are in a toggleable testing state as unexpected difficulties prevented testing to resolve bugs and performance issues.
+These difficulties are also the reason why we do not currently have:
+- a chest key model
+- the opponent's model/animations
+- clock opening animation trigger